 This also includes students that have Advanced Placement (AP), IB, CLEP, and military

 credit (Admissions and Records Office ext.
 3248).

-access the online orientation, log onto your myHancock account and go to your "student" tab.
-For orientation dates on campus, click here (Counseling Department ext.
-3293).
+To access the online orientation, log onto your myHancock account and go to your "student" tab.
+View orientation dates.

 Status".
 Priority registration is granted for new students who complete steps 3,

 4, and 5 prior to the first day of priority registration.

 Go to "Get the Classes You Want" for more information (Admissions and Records Office ext.
 3248).